Sport in Qatar: Camel racing

-The historical evolution of camel racing in Qatar dates back to 1973 when the first camel race was organized in Al-Farra, an area located 9 km west of Al-Shahaniya.
-It featured 300 camels.
-Subsequent developments saw the establishment of racetracks like Al Rayyan Square and Libraqa Square, which hosted races until the late 1980s.
-The modern Al-Shahaniya Camel Racetrack was inaugurated in 1990, offering varying race distances and comprehensive facilities to accommodate both participants and spectators.
-Qatar boasts two distinct types of camels: the Qatari (Omani) camels, known for their robust build and endurance, and the Sudanese camels, prized for their nimbleness and speed.
+As a competitive sport, camel racing dates back to 1973 when the first camel race was organized in Al-Farra, an area located 9 km west of Al-Shahaniya, featuring 300 camels.
+Subsequently, new racetracks were inaugurated, such as Al Rayyan Square and Libraqa Square, which hosted races until the late 1980s; these tracks were eventually replaced by the Al-Shahaniya Camel Racetrack in 1990.
+The two main camel types used for racing in Qatar are Omani camels, known for their robust build and endurance, and the Sudanese camels, known for their speed.
 Typically, camel racing season takes place from September to March.
 Approximately 22,000 racing camels are used in competitions which are mainly held at the Al-Shahaniya Camel Racetrack and attended by thousands of spectators.
-The average distance of such races is usually 4 to 8 km depending on the conditions of the camels being raced.
-Prizes for the winners of such races can be massive, such as cars worth $200,000.
+The average distance of such races is usually 4 to 8 km, depending on several factors.
+The races typically feature large monetary awards for winners, including cars appraised at values upwards of $200,000.

-Over the years, prestigious annual festivals, such as the "Grand Annual Festival," have been introduced to celebrate the sport's heritage and showcase the finest camels from Qatar and neighboring Gulf Cooperation Council (GCC) countries.
-In addition to governmental support, technological innovations have played a pivotal role in advancing camel racing in Qatar.
-The introduction of robot jockeys in 2005 marked a milestone, enhancing safety and efficiency during races.
+Over the years, the Qatari government organized additional camel racing competitions such as the Grand Annual Festival to showcase camels from Qatar and neighboring Gulf Cooperation Council (GCC) countries.
+The government has also sponsored efforts to technologically advance the sport as a whole, such as introducing robot jockeys in 2005.